Denver · Highland · Jefferson Park

 A flexible mixed-use envelope built for urban infill.

-C-MX-5 supports a broad palette of uses — multifamily, condominium, hospitality, office, retail, and live-work — with build-to street frontage requirements, ground-floor transparency standards, and a walkable, transit-oriented design vocabulary.
-Combined with zero setbacks and a corner lot, the site delivers an unusually clean and efficient buildable area for a flagship project.
+C-MX-5 supports multifamily, condominium, hospitality, office, retail, and live-work uses with build-to street frontage, ground-floor transparency, and a walkable, transit-oriented design vocabulary.
+Combined with zero setbacks and a corner lot, the site delivers an unusually clean and efficient buildable area.

 5